Akewusola/IEEExtreme/README.md

 # IEEExtreme
 Solutions to some IEEExtreme past questions.
-The questions acn be found in IEEE Extreme 15.0
+The questions can be found in IEEEXtreme past questions.
+Note that the input are meant to be supplied by the user.